As meat processors pause, California has its own food ecosystem

 California producers fill nearly half the state's chicken and egg demand, he said.

-"All of our plants are operating as usual and producing enough chicken to meet the market," said Bill Mattos, president of the California Poultry Federation.
+Bill Mattos, president of the California Poultry Federation, said, "All of our plants are operating as usual and producing enough chicken to meet the market."

-He said many poultry plants were at maximum capacity while practicing social distancing and using dividers to separate workers.
-"We have masks, we check temperatures," Mattos said.
+Mattos said many poultry plants were at maximum capacity while practicing social distancing and using dividers to separate workers.
+"We have masks.
+We check temperatures," he said.

-There are also regional beef suppliers that might be able to fill niche demand.
-Jonathan Tse, meat department manager at Encinal Market in Alameda, uses Petaluma Poultry and Harris Ranch.
+Regional beef suppliers might also be able to fill niche demand.
+Jonathan Tse, the meat department manager at Encinal Market in Alameda, uses Petaluma Poultry and Harris Ranch.
 "I try to stick local, help the local farms out," he said.

 He said he's been able to keep his counter stocked, although he believes customers have begun to panic buy because sales have doubled in recent weeks.